Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Introduction

-The primary objective of this work is to mitigate shortcut learning tendencies, particularly when they result in strong, unwarranted biases, access to additional data is expensive, and different features may rely on similar areas of the input space.
-To achieve this objective, we propose an ensemble framework relying on unlabelled \emph{ood} data for diversification.
-To overcome the challenges of the past, we aim to synthetically generate the data for model disagreement, and thus avoid the impracticality of \emph{ood} data collection.
-We posit that the synthetic data should: first, lie in the manifold of the data of interest; and second, be at least in part free of the same shortcuts as the original training data.
-We leverage Diffusion Probabilistic Models (DPMs) to generate synthetic counterfactuals for ensemble disagreement.
+The primary objective of this work is to mitigate shortcut learning tendencies, particularly when they result in strong, unwarranted biases, access to \emph{ood} data is expensive, and different features may rely on similar areas of the input space.
+To achieve this objective, we propose \emph{DiffDiv}, an ensemble framework relying on unlabelled \emph{ood} data for shortcut mitigation by ensemble diversification.
+To overcome the challenges of the past, we aim to synthetically generate the data for model diversification, and thus avoid the impracticality of \emph{ood} data collection.
+We posit that the synthetic data should: first, lie in the manifold of the data of interest; and second, be at least partially free of the same shortcuts as the original training data.
+We leverage Diffusion Probabilistic Models (DPMs) to generate synthetic data for ensemble disagreement, leading to strong model diversification.

-Although the in-depth study of the generalization properties of diffusion sampling mechanisms is beyond the scope of this paper, we make the crucial observation that even in the presence of correlated features in the data, appropriately trained DPMs can be used to generate samples that break the shortcut signals present at training time.
-We show that this important characteristic arises at specific training intervals, and that it can be leveraged for shortcut cue mitigation.
-We hypothesize that diversification, and shortcut mitigation, can be achieved via ensemble disagreement on these DPM-generated counterfactuals, providing models with an opportunity to break the spurious correlations encouraged during training.
-Remarkably, without a need to control for the diversity in our synthetic samples, our experiments confirm that the extent and quality of our diffusion-guided ensemble diversification is on par with existing methods that rely on additional data.
+We observe, and empirically show, that even in the presence of correlated features in the data, DPMs can be used to generate synthetic counterfactuals that break the shortcut signals present at training time.
+We further show that shortcut mitigation can be achieved via ensemble disagreement on these DPM-generated samples.
+Remarkably, our experiments confirm that the extent and quality of our diffusion-guided ensemble diversification is on par with existing methods that rely on additional data.

-Our contributions are three-fold: \begin{enumerate} \item We show that DPMs can generate feature compositions beyond data exhibiting correlated input features. \item We demonstrate that ensemble disagreement is sufficient for shortcut cue mitigation. \item We show that counterfactuals from appropriately trained DPMs can be used to achieve state-of-the-art diversification and shortcut bias mitigation. \end{enumerate}
+Our contributions are the following: \begin{enumerate} \item We show that DPMs can generate feature compositions beyond data exhibiting correlated input features. \item We demonstrate that ensemble disagreement is sufficient for shortcut cue mitigation. \item We propose \emph{DiffDiv}, a framework to achieve bias mitigation through diversification based on diffusion counterfactuals. \item We show appropriately trained DPM counterfactuals can lead to state-of-the-art diversification and shortcut bias mitigation, without the need for additional data collection. \end{enumerate} Moreover, we apply for the first time the Wisconsin Card Sorting Test for Machine Learners (WCST-ML)~\citep{scimeca2022shortcut} to the CelebA face dataset, exposing biased inference for \emph{pale skin} features.
+We provide an overview of related work in Suppl. \autoref{sup:sec:related_work}